-The past over two years since the pandemic began have been really hard for all of us, and we all can’t wait for a better time and a fresh new start in 2021.
-Whatever your New Year’s resolutions are, I hope you include learning in your list.
+The past over two years since the pandemic began have been really hard for all of us, and we all can’t wait for a better time and a fresh new start.
+Whatever your personal life resolutions are, I hope you include learning in your list.

 I have realized the vital importance of continuing learning from my own career experience.